Category Archives: English Version

 Michael Do

-Dalat was famous for its beautiful hilly landscape and its mild climate all around the year.
-Dalat was also well-known because it was home to the three most important military schools of the ARVN: The National Military Academy, the Polwar College, and the Staff and Command College.
+Dalat was famous for its beautiful hilly landscape and mild climate throughout the year.
+Dalat was also well-known because it was home to the ARVN’s three most important military schools: The National Military Academy, the Polwar College, and the Staff and Command College.

 The Polwar College was located on a low hill north of the city.
 On the other side of the narrow street Vo Tanh, on the other hill, there was a school for girls – the Bui Thi Xuan High School.

 The first class of Polwar cadets arrived at Dalat in May 1967 after four months of basic training at Thu Duc Infantry School.
-Every Monday morning, two hundred young men of the Polwar cadet battalion in their dress uniforms fell into formation in front of the headquarters building to perform the flag raising ceremony.
-At the same time, hundreds of young girls in purple Vietnamese dresses were standing at attention to observe the same ritual.
+Every Monday morning, two hundred young men of the Polwar cadet battalion in their dress uniforms fell into formation in front of the headquarters building to perform the flag-raising ceremony.
+At the same time, hundreds of young girls in purple Vietnamese dresses stood at attention to observe the same ritual.

 Continue reading Love transformed me into a daredevil!